OfficeDev/OneNote-Add-in-Rubric-Grader/README.md

 ## Step 1: Download the sample
 1. Clone or download the [OneNote-Add-in-Rubric-Grader-Preview](https://github.com/OfficeDev/oneNote-Add-in-Rubric-Grader-Preview) repository.

    The Office Add-in Generator creates a lot of supporting files for add-in projects.
-Most of these files aren't stored in the sample repository on GitHub, so you'll generate a local project and then overwrite some local files with sample files.
+Most of these files aren't stored in the repository, so you'll generate a local project and then overwrite some local files with sample files.

 ## Step 2: Create the add-in project and set up the test server
 1. Create a local folder named *onenote add-in*.